semazurek/Driver-Download-Utillity/README.md

 ## What it does

-The program extracts data about the name and id of the driver,
+1) The program extracts data about the name and instance id of the driver,

-Converts device instance id data to VEN_ I DEV_ value,
+2) Converts device instance id data to VEN_ I DEV_ value,

-then redirects to the download-drivers.net website with the entered converted id data of driver.
+3) Then redirects to the download-drivers.net website with the entered converted id data of driver.

 ## First look